sammuelyee/docs/cartodb-editor.md

 <img src="{{ '/img/layout/cartodb-editor/orderbylikes.png' | prepend: site.baseurl }}" alt="Order by likes" /> | Order by likes
 <img src="{{ '/img/layout/cartodb-editor/orderbysize.png' | prepend: site.baseurl }}" alt="Order by sizez" /> | Order by size.
 This is the size of your dataset

-Your dashboard refreshes, changing the sort order of your datasets appear.
+Your dashboard refreshes, changing the sort order of how your datasets appear.

 #### Dataset Privacy Settings